 - You feel better- i.e: your cough, shortness of breath, or other symptoms are better and

-- You have not had a fever for at least 24 hours, without using fever reducing medications (Tylenol, Ibuprofen, Nyquil/Dayquil, etc.)
+- You have not had a fever for at least 24 hours, without using fever reducing medications (Tylenol, Ibuprofen, Nyquil/Dayquil, etc.).

 If you are currently being prescribed a medication through Health Services:

-- You can call Health Services at 651-631-5246 to talk to a Health Services staff or provider
+- You can call Health Services at 651-631-5246 to talk to a Health Services staff or provider.

-- Cook or bake- you can finally perfect (or at least attempt) that dish you have been craving for so long
+- Cook or bake- you can finally perfect (or at least attempt) that dish you have been craving for so long.

-- Do some cleaning or de-cluttering that you have been putting off for a while
+- Do some cleaning or de-cluttering that you have been putting off for a while.

-- Get your information from a reliable source, such as WHO, CDC, or MDH
+- Get your information from a reliable source, such as WHO, CDC, or MDH.

-- When you feel overwhelmed or anxious, remember to take a deep breath- breathing in through your nose and out through your mouth
+- When you feel overwhelmed or anxious, remember to take a deep breath- breathing in through your nose and out through your mouth.

 - Take this opportunity to take a break from your normal routines and do some relaxing activities such as reading a good book, watching movies or a series that you haven't had time for.

-- This document put together by our counselors here at UNW on how to cope with mental health during COVID-19 is a great resource to get tips on how to deal with anxieties that you may have with this pandemic and looking to God for calm and peace.
+- This document was put together by our counselors here at UNW on how to cope with mental health during COVID-19 and is a great resource to get tips on how to deal with anxieties that you may have with this pandemic and looking to God for calm and peace.

 Below are some things to prepare if you will be living on campus: